 Does the camp provide lunch?

-While 40 Head Counselors and Supervisory staff are certified in RTE (Responding to Emergencies) and CPR (Cardiopulmonary Resuscitation), we still employ at least 16 lifeguards trained in First Aid and CPR.
-Each Head Counselor is also taught how to administer EpiPens.
+Head counselors and supervisory staff members are certified in RTE (Responding to Emergencies) and CPR (Cardiopulmonary Resuscitation) and are taught how to administer EpiPens.

 Reporting Illnesses & Incidents